The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 \(w\) determined by

-function to achieve the degree
+SAM_weight function according to the

-construct SAM prior in details.
+to construct SAM prior in details.

 To construct informative priors based on the aforementioned nine

-historical data, we apply gMAP
+historical data, we apply gMAP function

 from RBesT to perform meta-analysis.
 This informative prior results in a